nalvarez508/mostreactsbot/README.md

 Those familiar with writing Discord bots will notice I actually don't use any bot commands at all, it all falls under the client.
 This is because I had already written the working code using the client commands, and it did what I wanted, so I called it a day.
 If you take it upon yourself to refactor it using the bot commands instead of client events, please let me know.
 If I wanted to expand the functionality to do other things, that would greatly simplify things (namely, taking in arguments with the commands instead of hardcoding the string to check for).

 ## Notes
 You **WILL** need to modify this code for it to work on your server.
-Namely, the token (obviously), the list of channel IDs, the list of channel names respective to the order of IDs, and the commands you want.
+Namely, the token (obviously), the list of channel IDs, the list of channel names respective to the order of IDs, the search start date, and the commands you want.
 I made it pretty straightforward in the prefilled stuff so you should be able to figure it out.

 !most_reacts_here and !most_reacts_all will work out of the box.
 Custom emoji searches will need to be programmed by you since I don't know what the names of them are.